lejeunen/containers/README.md

 ### Install the chart

+In system/container1/

+`helm dependency update`

+Then, in root directory

-`helm install --name container ./service-chart/`
+`helm install  --name container1 ./system/container1/ --set image.tag=latest,image.repository=lejeunen/container1`

 Check pod status and logs

 Proxy local port 9000 to POD port 9000

-`kubectl port-forward container-service-chart-5f8bcc6c44-dmcvb 9000:9000`
+`kubectl port-forward container1-5f8bcc6c44-dmcvb 9000:9000`

 ## Deploy an updated image

-Problem : push an updated image, tagged latest, helm upgrade does not modify the pod

-Potential solutions
-- helm upgrade --recreate-pods : works, but service interruption + not quite elegant
-- switching to the docker of minikube (eval $(minikube docker-env)) has no effect

-Or, use a different tag
+We use the hash of the last git commit to tag the image, so that the new image is picked up by kubernetes.
+This follows the best practice to avoid "floating tags" such as latest.

+See container1/deploy-last-commit.sh